Rationale

 Implementation

 We use the White Rose Maths Schemes of learning (WRM) designed to support a mastery approach to teaching and learning.
 This covers all the required statutory content and is line with the aims and objectives of the National Curriculum (2014).
-The WRM curriculum focuses on pupils developing skills of fluency in the fundamentals of mathematics, being able to reason and to solve problems.
+The WRM curriculum focuses on pupils developing skills of fluency in the fundamentals of mathematics and being able to reason and to solve problems.
+We use the CPA approach as we believe this deepens children’s understanding.
+The concrete aspect is encouraged right the way through school – if they can hold the maths in their hands, they can hold it in their heads.

-Pupils in year groups in the main, move together through the curriculum content and SEND children are included wherever possible within the same year group content so as not to create bigger gaps later on in school.
+Pupils in all year groups, in the main, move together through the curriculum content and SEND children are included wherever possible within the same year group content so as not to create bigger gaps later on in school.

-The WRM curriculum is carefully structured for continuity and progression and ordered in such a way as to make the learning of mathematics more effective.
+The curriculum is carefully structured for continuity and progression and ordered in such a way as to make the learning of mathematics more effective.
 For each year group, the schemes start with work on place value, followed by the essential calculation skills pupils need to succeed in maths.
 Some things are deliberately taught before others, e.g. place value needs to be understood before working with addition and subtraction, addition needs to be learnt before looking at multiplication (as a model of repeated addition).
 Our long-term plans set out our curriculum structure and detail how we cover the National Curriculum.
+There is flexibility within the curriculum and teachers are encouraged to slow the pace and spend time securing each small step before moving on to the next.
+We believe that children should secure learning and not just encounter knowledge; ploughing through a curriculum when children are not ready is counterproductive.
+In order to prioritise key learning, teachers use the ready to progress document to ensure they are aware of the foundational learning needed within each concept.

 The curriculum has a strong emphasis on number skills first, carefully ordered, which can then be used and applied in different contexts.
 The early focus on number each year gives children confidence and helps them to access the rest of the maths curriculum.
-The WRM curriculum supports visualisation of concepts and pays close attention to the structures of the maths and how best to represent them.
+The curriculum supports visualisation of concepts and pays close attention to the structures of the maths and how best to represent them.
 Pupils are encouraged to use a range of concrete objects and manipulatives with pictorial resources to support them to understand the structure of maths so that they are able to move towards abstract understanding.
 Resources to support with this should be available in all classes and children should have easy access to these.
 Any larger or more specific resources such as scales, weights, etc. are stored centrally.
+Our classroom learning environments have been carefully designed to ensure that children can use these to support their learning.
+For example the maths working wall follows a set format (the CPA approach) and should be updated regularly to reflect current learning.

-Alongside White Rose, other resources are used regularly to supplement and enrich the maths curriculum offered such as NRICH to support with problem solving and reasoning.
+Teachers are encouraged to adapt their lessons to best suit their pupils and there is no requirement to always use WRM curriculum materials.
+Alongside White Rose, other resources are used regularly to supplement and enrich the maths curriculum offered such as NRICH, Oak Academy, I see reasoning and test base to support with problem solving and reasoning.

-In addition to our daily maths lessons we also complete ‘Early Bird’ which is a set of mental arithmetic fluency questions for children to complete during registration.
-These questions are carefully linked to the WRH curriculum within each year group and give children the opportunity to practice their arithmetic skills daily, strengthening fluency and supporting children’s confidence and ability to be able to recall number facts.
+In addition to our daily maths lessons we also complete ‘Early Bird’ which is a set of mental arithmetic fluency questions for children to complete during register time.
+This dedicated time is designed to give children the opportunity to practice their arithmetic skills daily, strengthening fluency and supporting children’s confidence and ability to be able to recall number facts.
+Any pupils working below may receive intervention during this time based on their specific learning needs.

 By the end of Reception children will aim to achieve the following Early Learning Goals.